xiaole99/ARGs-OAP-v2.0-development/README.md

 # ARGs-OAP-v2.0
 This is the source code for ARGs-OAP v2.0 construction

-Copyright: LG209, Environmental Biotechnology Lab, The University of Hong Kong
+Copyright: LG209, Environmental Microbiome Engineering and Biotechnology Laboratory, The University of Hong Kong

 Author   : Xiaole Yin, email: sdulele@163.com